clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

   * Planned breaks, lunch time
   * Remind students that there is a closing presentation at the end
   * Make sure they know where the bathroom is
-  * Encourage them to attend the after-party
+  * Let them know they can hang around and socialize afterwards

+# Know What's Up (Ideas)
 #### Establish a few ground rules
 * Questions are always welcome, even if the student thinks it might be dumb.
+"That's a **GREAT** question"
-* Explain that if someone has trouble (e.g., not getting the expected output), the TAs will help troubleshoot.
+* Explain that if someone has trouble (e.g., not getting the expected output), the coaches will help troubleshoot.
 * If anyone wants to switch classes, tell them they should feel TOTALLY COMFORTABLE switching at any point.
+* Breaks are a good time to have a look at what other groups are doing.

 # Know What's Up (More Ideas)
 #### Don't be afraid to: